 Secondly, you also want to avoid chemicals leaching into your sour cream, so microwaving it properly is a necessity.

 To understand how to heat sour cream in the microwave, you need to understand what sour cream is and how the fat content of different varieties may affect your success or failure.

 Sour cream is a thick, creamy white substance with a mildly tart, tangy flavor.
-It is made by combining lactic acid-producing bacterial to dairy cream.
+It is made by combining lactic acid-producing bacteria with dairy cream.

 - Full-fat (known as sour cream)